alexadark/oneDayTrip/README.md

 This is a starting point, as i will continue developing features on this app as a playground for learning and experimenting new things

 # Model
-You can see model [here](https://github.com/alexadark/oneDayTrip/blob/master/model.jpg)
+You can see the model [here](https://github.com/alexadark/oneDayTrip/blob/master/model.jpg)

 # Views and functionalities
 You can see the wireframes with annoted functionalities [here](https://github.com/alexadark/oneDayTrip/blob/master/OneDayTrip.pdf)